In the Nepali language Articles of Association or AoA it’s called " नियमावली".

-What is the Articles of Association (AoA)?
+What are the Articles of Association (AoA)?

 Why Are Articles of Association Important?